nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Currently, names do not accept `.` and `\\`.
 This may cause some problems where a person's legal name contains these special characters.
 We should modify the name to accept these special characters.

+### Enhance warning message for input validation

+Currently, when a wrong command or prefix is entered, the input will simply turn red.
+While this may be intuitive for experienced users, it may not provide the best experience for new users.
+As such, we intend to implement a feature which can convert the current recommendation feature to also display the warning.
+For example, if the user enters `add_person`, this is currently an invalid command, so the corresponding error message will be displayed in the same text box (replacing the command recommendation).

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary